This online COSHH training course provides an understanding of COSHH regulations so a safe and compliant working environment can be created.

 Every year, thousands of workers are made ill by hazardous substances, contracting lung disease such as asthma, cancer and skin disease such as dermatitis.
 You are probably aware of hazardous substances that are used in your workplace.
 Or are created as a consequence of work activities for example welding fumes or quarry dust.

 COSHH Regulations require employers to assess the risk to their employees, and to prevent or adequately control those risks.
-This online COSHH course is meant as part of a range of measures to help prevent risks by providing the knowledge needed to recognise hazards and respond appropriately.
+This online COSHH course works in reducing risks, in parallel with other measures by providing the knowledge staff need to recognise hazards and respond appropriately.

 E: [email protected] | T: (+44) 0131 661 8253